Rahulprakash77/Designing-FIFO-using-Verilog-and-system-Verilog/README.md

 In summary, FIFOs are fundamental components in digital design that play a crucial role in managing data flow, buffering, and synchronization.
 They are widely used in various VLSI and electronic systems to ensure efficient communication, data handling, and coordination among different components.

-### all important file are uploaded in my reposetory you can find it thank you
+### All important file are uploaded in my repository you can find it thank you